18 min read

 Kriya Yoga focuses on carrying the practitioner to an advanced state of spiritual development and awakening by taking specific yogic actions, “kriyas” to better oneself to live a more fulfilled life.

 Tantric Yoga / Tantra aims to help practitioners get more in touch with their physical selves — through personal exploration and energy connections, enhancing their physical well-being and spiritual growth.

 Yin Yoga or Taoist yoga encompasses comfortable passive poses that don’t require much effort and often involve the use of props.
 This type of yoga helps with flexibility by stimulating the connective tissue or the fascia, in the joints, and along meridian lines.
-(Should link to an article on Yin Yoga)

 Power Yoga encompasses a full-body workout.
 Classes are more active, strength-oriented, and movement-based than other more traditional styles of yoga.